mayankyadav23/Air-BNB-Data-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/25b1e305-2ec4-48d9-b697-edc6273e13e3)

-Watch the complete Dashboard video Link
+Watch the complete Dashboard video [Link](https://www.youtube.com/watch?v=KEbqDzawWGA)

-# ✔️ Conclusion
+# ✔️ Key Insights from NYC Airbnb Homestay Analysis

+Our comprehensive analysis of Airbnb homestays in New York City reveals intriguing trends and preferences in customer behavior, host success, and pricing strategies.
+Below are the standout findings:

+Manhattan: The Epicenter of Airbnb Activity
-Highest number of bookings are seen in the Manhattan Neighbourhood Group The top earning hosts in New York City are the ones having maximum percentage of bookings in the Manhattan Neighbourhood Group making it the most preferred area by customers.
+Manhattan dominates the Airbnb market with the highest number of bookings across all neighborhood groups.
+Notably, the top-earning hosts also have the majority of their bookings in this area, solidifying Manhattan as the most preferred destination for travelers.

-Neighbourhoods with the highest average pricing are the ones that have less number of bookings Average pricing in relation with the reviews is almost the same for every review score out of 5 The mostly preferred room types are Entire Home/ Apartments, Private Rooms Entire Home/ apt, Private Rooms are also the ones having less average pricing Manhattan has the maximum bookings and 88% of which are bookings of Entire Homes/ Apartments
+Pricing Paradox: High Prices, Fewer Bookings Interestingly, neighborhoods with the highest average pricing tend to experience fewer bookings.
+This suggests that while premium areas exist, they are less frequently chosen by guests.

+Price vs. Reviews: Consistent Across the Board
+When comparing average pricing with review scores, the pricing remains relatively consistent across various review ratings, indicating minimal correlation between price and customer review scores (out of 5).

+Room Type Preferences
+Travelers overwhelmingly prefer Entire Homes/Apartments and Private Rooms as their accommodation types.
+Despite being the most popular, these room types also boast lower average pricing compared to other options.

+Manhattan’s Room Type Breakdown
+Within Manhattan, 88% of the bookings are for Entire Homes/Apartments, reinforcing its appeal as a destination for guests seeking privacy and a complete space to themselves.

+These insights offer a clear understanding of the current trends in the New York City Airbnb market, helping hosts and travelers make more informed decisions.

 # 🗂 Documentation